Hernia Surgery – Groin, Umbilicus, Hiatus Hernia

 Who Is Most at Risk?

-• Men (especially for inguinal hernias)
+• Men, especially for inguinal hernias

-• Overweight individuals
+• Overweight or obese individuals

-• Smokers (due to chronic cough)
+• Smokers (due to chronic coughing)

 • Pregnant women